risingwavelabs/risingwave/docs/consistent-hash.md

 ### Actor Scheduling

 First, we need to introduce a little about how we schedule the actors.
-Each worker node in RisingWave cluster will have a number of parallel units, which could be interpreted as CPU cores.
+Each worker node in RisingWave cluster will have a number of parallel units, which is the physical location of the actors.
 Parallel unit is the minimal scheduling unit in RisingWave.
 Each actor will be scheduled to exactly one parallel unit.

 ### Consistent Hash Mapping